chrisidakwo/petshop/README.md

 A Swagger documentation for the application API has been generated, and is available in the application base directory as `swagger.json`.

-However, to generate a new documentation, you can use the command: `php artisan laravel-swagger:generate`.
-Outputs the json content to the console.
+However, to generate a new documentation, you can use the command: `php artisan laravel-swagger:generate > swagger.json`.
+The generated file can be found in the application base directory.